 If your pet thrives on a raw diet, Tails Up wants to ensure that your dog feels right at home.
 That means familiar food.
 Our guests have their own refrigerator and freezer for any foods (or medications) that require cold temperatures.
 Just bring what they need and instructions on how you prepare their meal and we will do the same.

 We can accommodate most special medical needs, including administration of pills, ointments and drops.
 We are familiar with the special needs of blind dogs, deaf dogs, dogs with spine, hip and knee problems, epileptic dogs and senior citizens.
 For the safety of all our guests, we cannot accept any dogs with contagious illnesses.
-Please bring any medications in separate, clearly marked containers (ideally their original containers or pill bottles).
+Please bring any medications in separate, clearly marked containers.
+Prescription medications must be in the original container issued by your vet or pharmacy and the label must contain the pet’s name, dosage, drug name and date issues (per the Colorado Department of Agriculture).
 Do not pre-mix medications into your dog’s food.
-If your dog is taking prescription medication, we ask that you bring written instructions for administration.
+If your dog is taking several medications, we ask that you bring written instructions for administration.
 We do not board any diabetic pets requiring insulin injections.

 There are inherent risks in boarding a senior dog.
 Underlying health problems can be exacerbated by stress, and illnesses or infections, which would be minor in a younger dog, can become serious and even life threatening in an elderly or frail dog.
 Owners of senior dogs should give us clear instructions about their preferences for medical care and intervention.

 Our service is designed to maintain optimum health of our guests.
 We require each pet to be fully vaccinated before boarding.
 We also keep the environment as low stress as possible and follow a regular schedule.
 A low-stress environment and regular schedule help support the immune system and keep pets healthy.
 Each area of the building is also individually ventilated which helps prevent the spreading of disease.